Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 Overriding the "Not Recommended" warning when scheduling

-For the other four factors that trigger a 'Not Recommended' warning, schedule managers can override the warning by clicking OK.
+For the other five factors that trigger a 'Not Recommended' warning, schedule managers can override the warning by clicking OK.

-If you override a warning, the schedule will still indicate to you that it is 'Not Recommended' using the following icons on the schedule:
+If you override a warning, the schedule will still indicate to you that it is 'Not Recommended' using a triangle warning icon in the top right-hand side of the shift on the schedule.
+When you open the shift you can see the reasons why the team member is not recommended for this shift.

 Note: Some users on our Enterprise plan may not have been assigned the ability to override these warnings based on your Access Level in Deputy.